 was obtained by Beck Depression Inventory, and Hospital Anxiety and Depression

-suggests that finasteride side effect might be depression; therefore finasteride
+suggests that finasteride may cause depression; therefore this

 medication should be prescribed cautiously for patients with high risk of